tytydraco/yessleep/out/you_wouldnt_believe_the_things_only_a_child_would_notice.md

 The previous week at school, they were teaching us how to read the time on a clock.
 They told us about these things called sundials, which were analogue devices used by primitive civilizations to read the time of day using the shadow it cast on the dial.
 I was fascinated.
 I'd notice them everywhere, the shadows.
 Looking back, it's funny what a child's mind latches on to.

 I could multiply 2 digit numbers by age 5, but I couldn't understand how light could create darkness out of nothing.
-A wind does not eliminate air behind you if you stand in its way.
+A wind does not take away the air behind you if you stand in its way.
 A tide does not create patches of dry land behind your feet if you go to the seashore and break the waves.
 It made no sense to me.
 I needed to know.

 So I stole a notebook from my dad's study.
 And I began, drawing in the best way I could manage at the time, every curious little shadow I saw, writing about it in as much detail I could think up at the time, about every curious little shadow I had drawn.